Apparent nonlinear damping triggered by quantum fluctuations

-\textbf{ Nonlinear damping, a force of friction that depends on the amplitude of motion, plays an important role in many electrical~\cite{van1926lxxxviii}, mechanical~\cite{taylan2000effect} and even biological~\cite{fitzhugh1961impulses} oscillators.
+\textbf{ Nonlinear damping, the change in damping rate with the amplitude of oscillations plays an important role in many electrical~\cite{van1926lxxxviii}, mechanical~\cite{taylan2000effect} and even biological~\cite{fitzhugh1961impulses} oscillators.
 In novel technologies such as carbon nanotubes, graphene membranes\cite{eichler2011nonlinear} or superconducting resonators~\cite{castellanos2007widely}, the origin of nonlinear damping is sometimes unclear.
 This presents a problem, as the damping rate is a key figure of merit in the application of these systems to extremely precise sensors~\cite{chaste2012nanomechanical,hanay2012single} or quantum computers~\cite{arute2019quantum}.
-Through measurements of a superconducting circuit, we show that nonlinear damping can emerge as a direct consequence of quantum fluctuations and the conservative nonlinearity of a Josephson junction.
-The phenomenon can be understood and visualized through the flow of quasi-probability in phase space, and accurately describes our experimental observations.
-Crucially, the effect is not restricted to superconducting circuits: we expect that quantum fluctuations or other sources of noise give rise to nonlinear damping in other systems with a similar conservative nonlinearity, such as nano-mechanical oscillators or even macroscopic systems. }
+Through measurements of a superconducting resonator, we show that from the interplay of quantum fluctuations and the nonlinearity of a Josephson junction emerges a power-dependence in the resonator response which closely resembles nonlinear damping.
+The phenomenon can be understood and visualized through the flow of quasi-probability in phase space where it reveals itself as dephasing.
+Crucially, the effect is not restricted to superconducting circuits: we expect that quantum fluctuations or other sources of noise give rise to apparent nonlinear damping in systems with a similar conservative nonlinearity, such as nano-mechanical oscillators or even macroscopic systems. }